uccser/cs-field-guide/csfieldguide/chapters/content/en/programming-languages/sections/machine-code.md

 We will use MIPS in examples throughout this chapter.

 Don’t worry, we aren’t about to make you learn how to actually program in this language!
-And if you don’t understand the program, that’s also fine because many software engineers wouldn’t either!
+If you don’t understand the program, that’s also fine because many software engineers wouldn’t either!
 We are showing it to you to help you appreciate the purpose of both low and high level languages.

 It starts by adding 2 numbers (that have been put in registers $t0 and $t1) and printing out the result.